shiyangm/shiyangm.github.io/index.md

 ### JOURNAL REVIEW
-_Journal of Applied Statistics_, _Biostatistics & Epidemiology_, _Clinical Trials: Journal of the Society for Clinical Trials_
+_Journal of Applied Statistics_, _Clinical Trials: Journal of the Society for Clinical Trials_, _Statistics in Biopharmaceutical Research_, _Biostatistics & Epidemiology_

 ### AWARDS AND HONORS